Minimize Double Bookings With Calendar Collision

 Calendar Collision is a smart detection feature to help you minimize double bookings.
 Calendar collision will disable your time slots shown to customers in cases where it recognizes potential conflicts.

-Please note: This feature is currently is only available upon request.
+Please note: This feature is currently only available upon request.

-- Say, January 1, 2017 at 10am to 11am your business calendar shows an available opening for your customers to book.
+- Say, January 1, 2017 at 10-11am your Occasion calendar shows an event with available opening for your customers to book.

-- However, your personal Google Calendar has you scheduled with a doctor's appointment.
+- However, your personal Google Calendar has you scheduled with a doctor's appointment for that time.

-- Occasion will disable January 1, 2017 at 10am to 11am time slot and not show it as available to your customers.
+- Occasion will disable the 10-11am time slot on January 1, 2017 and will not show it as available to your customers.

 - Say you have two venues (or rooms) - Room 1 and Room 2

-- When a customer books Event 1, Event 2 happening in Room 1 will be blocked.
-However, Event 3 and Event 4 will remain open.
+- When a customer books Event 1, Event 2 happening in Room 1 will be blocked by Calendar Collision.
+However, Event 3 and Event 4 will remain open because they belong to a different venue.

 Enable/Disable Calendar Collision